EtravirineBrand Name: Intelence Other Names: ETR Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 - Blistering or peeling skin, including the area around your mouth or eyes

 - Trouble breathing

-- Swelling of your face, eyes, lips, tongue, or throat.
+- Swelling of your mouth, lips, or face

 While taking etravirine, it is important to keep all of your appointments with your health care provider.

 Etravirine is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 2 years of age and older who have taken HIV medicines in the past.
 Etravirine is always used in combination with other HIV medicines.